Torrens Connect operates and maintains the Adelaide Tram Network. Application to access the network is required if:

 - the activities will encroach onto the Tram Network, or

 - the activities have the potential to impact the intended operation of a level crossing i.e. contra-flow.

-Prior to applying for access, Torrens Connect requires all applicants to read the Permit to Work Procedure (680 KB PDF) to ensure terms and conditions on accessing the Tram Corridor are understood and complied with.
+Prior to applying for access, Torrens Connect requires all applicants to read the Permit to Work Procedure, located on the Resources page to ensure terms and conditions on accessing the Tram Corridor are understood and complied with.

 As per Section 118 of the Rail Safety National Law (RSNL), every person working on the Tram Network must be able to provide proof of ID and competencies.
 To meet this requirement, all Rail Safety Workers (RSWs) on the network must hold and carry a valid Rail Industry Worker (RIW) card.

 RIW is a national competency management system for rail workers.
 It is owned by the Australasian Railway Association (ARA) and endorsed by all its member organisations.
 The system is provided by Metro Trains Australia.
 More information about the program can be found on the RIW website.

 Specific information about Torrens Connect’s Safeworking Rules and Procedures, including network access requirements, is located on the resources page.
 Delivery of Torrens Connect’s Operational Rail Induction (ORI) will be delivered through the RIW Portal.

 It is the responsibility of all RIW card holders to ensure they are aware of updates to Torrens Connect’s Safeworking Rules and Procedures.
 Therefore, it is essential that you keep your contact details up-to-date in order to receive any updates.